dsa110/dsa110-antpos/README.md

 # dsa110-antpos

-Antenna positions and tools for using them
+Antenna positions as CSV file and a python script to read and return lat/long for each station.